-Tooth Extractions in Timonium, MD
+Tooth Extraction Treatments in Timonium, MD

 To begin tooth extraction treatment, Dr. Karpovich will numb the area to minimize discomfort.
-He may also use sedation or localized anesthesia for the patient’s comfort during the procedure.
+He may also use sedation or localized anesthetic for the patient’s comfort during the procedure.
 Then, Dr. Karpovich will loosen and pull the tooth.
-After the tooth is extracted, the socket is packed with gauze.
-It is normal for the socket to bleed for 30 t0 60 minutes after extraction.

-Avoid smoking or drinking through a straw for at least 24 hours after your extraction as this may impact the healing process.
-For any pain or swelling, apply a cold cloth or ice to the side of your face.
+Apply a cold cloth or ice to the side of your face for any pain or swelling.
 We will prescribe pain medication for you as needed.
+About 24 hours after the procedure, you can brush your teeth.
 Brush and floss gently, avoiding the socket.

 What is a Dry Socket?

-A dry socket is a condition that may develop after a tooth is extracted.
-It happens when your blood clot dislodges before the socket can fully heal.
+A dry socket is a condition that may develop after removing a tooth.
+A blood clot typically forms over the tooth socket.
+However, if this clot does not form or dislodges before the socket can fully heal, it creates dry socket.
 This condition can delay your healing and cause sudden, intense pain.
-Please call us if you are concerned that you may have a dry socket so we can help alleviate your pain and provide the appropriate treatment.

 Tooth Extraction FAQs